Skip to content

 -e HOST_JOBS_DIR="$HOME/pl_ag_jobs" \

--v /var/run/docker.sock:/var/run/docker.sock `# Mount docker into itself so container can spawn others` \
+-v /var/run/docker.sock:/var/run/docker.sock `# Mount Docker into container so it can spawn others` \

 --add-host=host.docker.internal:172.17.0.1 `# Ensure network connectivity` \